 November is a miserable month, isn’t it?
 The sun has kicked the bucket, it’s shuffled off this mortal coil.
 It is no more.
 You get the picture.
-You’d have thought it bold to open a tapas bar in London when two great Spanish restaurants reign.
+You’d have thought it bold to open a tapas bar in London when at least two great Spanish restaurants reign.
 The Hart brothers’ Fino and Barrafina have, for years, fed the capital’s foodies with excellent Iberico ham, croquettas, and tortillas.
 However, Nemanja Borjanovic and Melody Adams have decided to brave the inclement weather and open a stylish Basque tapas place in Marylebone.
 Whilst the forecast at Donostia is generally sunny, there will be some wet spells here and there.
 No matter.
 A little drizzle won’t ruin your evening.

 With white-tiled walls and speckled marble tabletops, Donostia is modern and clinical – a long way from those Spanish dives you might remember from your gap year.
 But it’s not pretentious; it’s very much no frills, no fuss fun.
 What it might lack in Basque authenticity, it makes up for with a warm, shouty atmosphere.
 The owners are into their wines, and – as merchants themselves – understand the value of kind mark-ups.
 The list is well considered and, thankfully, isn’t vast: glasses start at £3 and bottles at £17.
 90% recognisable Spanish names with a few Frenchies thrown in for good measure.
 The Fincas de Landaluce 2007, Crianza Rioja Alavesa (£4.50 for 125ml), with ripe dark fruit with notes of vanilla, saw us nicely through our meal.
 The glassware, too, is gorgeous, a big plus in my book.